SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_AC3210_Manager_-_Child.md

 # Teleste AC3210 Manager - Child

-This driver displays information that is exported from the parent driver Teleste AC3210 Manager.
+This connector displays information that is exported from the parent connector Teleste AC3210 Manager.
 It also allows normalization of the ingress switches.

 ## About